Chop

 What is a Chop?

-In poker, a Chop refers to a situation where the pot is split evenly between two or more players.
-This typically happens when two or more players have equal hands at the showdown.
 In tournament play, a chop can also refer to an agreement between remaining players to split the prize money equally, or according to chip counts, rather than playing the tournament to the end.

 When Does a Chop Occur?

-A Chop can occur in several situations.
+A chop can occur in several situations.
 The most common is at the showdown when two or more players have equal hands.
-For example, if two players both have a pair of aces, the pot would be chopped.
-In a tournament, a chop can occur when the remaining players agree to divide the prize money rather than continue playing.
+For example, if two players both have an equally high straight, the pot would be chopped between them.

 Considerations When Agreeing to a Chop

-When considering a chop in a tournament, it's important to take into account factors such as your chip stack, your perceived skill level compared to the remaining players, and the payout structure.
-Sometimes, it might be more profitable to play the tournament to the end, while other times, a chop might be the best option.
+When considering a chop in a tournament, it's important to take into account several factors such as your chip stack, your perceived skill level compared to the remaining players, and the payout structure.
+Often the biggest factor in a chop is how much longer people want to play and how tired they are feeling.

 Example of "Chop"

-For instance, if two players in a Texas Hold'em game both have a pair of aces with a king as their highest kicker, and no better hand is possible using the community cards, they would chop the pot.
+For instance, if two players in a Texas hold'em game both have a pair of aces with a king as their highest kicker, and no better hand is possible using the community cards, they would chop the pot.

 • "Both players had the same straight, so they decided to chop the pot."